Interesting, useful, mostly digital resources for thinking about food & foodways.

 Foodmap.
 Recipes as maps, diagrams, & networks.
-This is the coolest website in the history of the internet.
-There, I said it.
+This is one of the coolest sites on the internet.
 You can type in a recipe and it will tell you were the ingredients were first cultivated, among other exciting things.
-I love this website.

 The Flavor Connection at Scientific American.
 It’s a flavor map.
 I won’t try to explain it; you have to just go look (and play).

 Gernot Katzer’s Spice Pages.
-Wonderful database on over 100 spices, including their names in multiple languages, scientific names, place they were originally cultivated, what their various uses are, and more.
+Wonderful database covering over 100 spices, including their names in multiple languages, scientific names, place they were originally cultivated, their various uses, and more.

 The Rhythm of Food.
 Visualizing how we search for food online.
 Using Google to track new forms of seasonality, complete with stunning visuals.